HomeEducationAdmissionKCET 2021: Former Karnataka CM Siddaramaiah urges govt to postpone entrance exam

 Former Chief Minister Siddaramaiah has urged the Karnataka government to postpone the K-CET exams scheduled for July 25 due to the state's persistent rainfall.

-Former Chief Minister has urged the government to postpone the exams scheduled for July 25 due to the state's persistent rainfall.
-The regulates the (K-CET).
+Former Chief Minister Siddaramaiah has urged the government to postpone the K-CET exams scheduled for July 25 due to the state’s persistent rainfall.
+The Karnataka Examination Authority regulates the Karnataka Common Entrance Test (K-CET).

-It is conducted every year to determine eligibility for admission to professional programmes such as Engineering , Bachelor of Pharmacy (BPharma), Diploma in Pharmacy (DPharma), Agriculture (Farm Science), and Veterinary Medicine.
+is conducted every year to determine eligibility for to professional programmes such as Technology, Bachelor of Pharmacy (BPharma), Diploma in Pharmacy (DPharma), Agriculture (Farm Science), and Veterinary Medicine.

 Siddaramaiah, a senior Congress leader, said in a tweet that numerous areas in North Karnataka are submerged due to heavy rains. and people have lost their connectivity as well as their ability to communicate.